baraamashaal/leadtoolsPoc/README.md

    npm run dev
    ```

-The frontend will be available at `http://localhost:3000`
+The frontend will be available at `http://localhost:3000` (Vite typically uses port 5173)

 ## Development